Deepak-Menan-R/Food-Ordering-Website-Basic-html-css-javascript-/README.md

 Kindly download all file and keep in a same folder to work properly.
 It is just a basic html , css and javascript so it works fine even without signing up.
+To check javascript functionality in signup page kindly click on sign up button 2 times.